Bibilographische Zitation:

 4. Conclusions

-Even the actor models established in sociology prove to be too anthropocentric because organizations have neither a biological body with sensomotoric capacities from which a theory of external behaviour can take its starting point, nor a sphere of conscious experience, which might support an phenomenological action theory based on subjectivity and intersubjective relations.
+Even the actor models established in sociology prove to be too anthropocentric because organizations have neither a biological body with sensomotoric capacities from which a theory of external behaviour can take its starting point, nor a sphere of conscious experience, memory and reflection which might support an phenomenological action theory based on subjectivity and intersubjective relations.

 Top